 In California, for instance, stalking is defined as:

 Any person who willfully, maliciously, and repeatedly follows or harasses another person and who makes a credible threat with the intent to place that person in reasonable fear for his or her safety, or the safety of his or her immediate family.

 So, for example, Dan spends a number of hours each week harassing Victoria, his former girlfriend, by following her home from work, sending her threatening emails, and calling her in the middle of the night.
 It isn't just a one-time occurrence, but a pattern of harassment and threats.
 Dan could likely be charged with stalking.

 Most notably, celebrities have frequently been the victims of stalking activity, when fans become obsessed with the object of their attention.

 Stalking and Domestic Violence

 Stalking charges often come in relation to domestic violence cases, where one party has intimidated or threatened violence against the other party.
 Typically, an order of protection is issued when charges of domestic violence are filed.

 In addition to criminal charges, those suspected of stalking may be subject to the terms of a protective order.
 Protective orders (also called orders of protection and restraining orders) are issued by judges and require the subject of the order -- the suspect or defendant -- to remain a certain distance away from the alleged victim for a specified period of time.
 Penalties for violating a protective order can be quite severe, including jail time in some states.

 The crime of stalking usually requires a pattern of behavior with an intent to cause fear or suffering, but each state has its own stalking definition and penalties.
-If you're being investigated or charged with a stalking crime or any criminal matter carrying the threat of custodial penalties, you should get a free case evaluation by an experienced criminal defense attorney.
+If you're being investigated or charged with a stalking crime or any criminal matter carrying the threat of custodial penalties, you should consider speaking with an experienced criminal defense attorney near you.